MATH10202 Linear Algebra A (2018-19)

 This is the page for the first half of the course, which is lectured by Mark Kambites.
 Lectures for the second half of the course will be given by Charles Eaton.
 (Occasionally Mark and Charles may take each other's lectures, but the first half remain's Mark's responsibility even if Charles delivered the lecture, and vice versa.)
 Charles's material will be available here.

 Course MaterialsPlease let me know if you need materials in a different format because of a disability.

 - Notes (with gaps to complete in lectures):

-Video podcasts of lectures are available, but these are intended as an additional resource and not a core part of the course or a substitute for attendance at lectures.
+Podcasts of lectures are available, but these are intended as an additional resource and not a core part of the course or a substitute for attendance at lectures.
 The format of the lectures will be tailored to those present in the room, not to the recording, and I make no guarantees about the quality or reliability of the recordings.
+I recommend using the notes, rather than the podcasts, for catching up on missed lectures.
 If you do wish to use the recordings they can be found here.

 Timetable / Support